doug-moen/openscad2/functional_geometry/Programming.md

 A distance field can, in principle, specify a degenerate shape that has zero thickness across some or all of its extension.
 Which classes of degenerate shapes that we actually support is an open question.
+We use 64 bit IEEE floats for geometry computations, so shapes could become degenerate as a result of floating point underflow.
+This suggests that the FG geometry engine should be very tolerant of degeneracy.

 My starting point for the design of Functional Geometry was [ImplicitCAD](http://www.implicitcad.org/)